poojasingh09/NCBI_sra_upload/README.md

 ## step 4 add aspera uploaded data to a registered bioproject. this can be done though the ncbi website.
 https://submit.ncbi.nlm.nih.gov/subs/

+## NB1: you can set a public release date for your data. i usually set it to 2 years in the future; and then change it to 'release now' once my manuscript is accepted.

+## NB2: even if your data is not public, you can and should create a reviewer link to add to your manuscript when you submit it for review.

+## NB3: I usually upload my raw sequencing data to ncbi sra and embargo it as soon as it comes hot off the illumina sequencer. this ensures that I have my raw data backed up in one other place.

-### once your data is added to a bioproject, I do believe that it gets automatically deleted from the ncbi uploads folder, but dont quote me on this.
+### once your data is added to a bioproject, I do believe that it gets automatically deleted from the ncbi uploads folder, but don't quote me on this.